nathiedeheyl/pp3_coolness-tracker/README.md

+# Coolness tracker
-# How to lower your resting heartbeat
+An assistant for lowering your resting heartbeat and live a calmer life.

 **Project Overview: Lower your resting heartbeat**
-This application is designed to help the user understand the correlation between cardiovascular exercise, mindful breathing exercises, and resting heartbeat.
-With the help of a smart wearable, the user can monitor their biodata.
-Our goal is to keep things cool: The lower the resting heartbeat, the more chill is life.
-With this application, the user will be able to find the ideal amount of cardio and breathing exercises to lower their resting heartbeat to a desired level by tracking biodata and exercise minutes over time.
-The user will also have the ability to run a command to gain insights into the current data trends.
+This application helps users explore the relationship between cardiovascular exercise, mindful breathing, and resting heart rate.
+By tracking three key metrics (lowest resting heart rate during sleep, daily cardio minutes, and mindful breathwork minutes) users can gain insights into how their habits impact their overall well-being - because the lower the resting heartbeat, the more chill is life.

+The data entered is stored anonymously, and the option for last week's analysis provides a clear summary of trends to encourage a healthier, more relaxed lifestyle.

-**Key metrics** for this Python analysis are the user’s lowest heart rate during sleep, total minutes of cardiovascular exercise during the day, and total minutes of intentional breathing exercises.
+**Key metrics** for this Python analysis are the user’s lowest heart rate during sleep, total minutes of cardiovascular exercise during the day, and total minutes of intentional breathing exercises during one day.

-**Main Goal:** Analyze correlations between the user’s heart rate, cardiovascular exercise, and relaxation practices to identify how fitness and relaxation impact the user’s resting heart rate.
+**Main Goal:** Analyze the relationship between heart rate, cardiovascular activity, and relaxation practices to understand their impact on resting heart rate and overall well-being.

 ## User stories